-If you are searching for Turmeric for dogs, most likely you're looking for an alternative to conventional prescription medications for dogs or have learned about its benefits.
-This herb was almost unknown years ago, and now with a grown interest in alternative medications, it seems like it's undergoing a moment of great hype.
+If you are researching turmeric for dogs, most likely you have learned about the spice's benefits or are looking for an alternative to conventional prescription medications.
+The health benefits of this herb were practically unknown years ago, but with a surge of interest in alternative remedies, it has recently garnered a reputation as a superfood.
 But what is exactly turmeric, where do you find it, and most of all, how can it benefit your dog?

 Turmeric is a perennial, rhizomatous plant native to tropical South Asia and related to the ginger family.
 Major cultivation of this herb can be found in India and Pakistan.
-It's commonly used in south Asian and Middle Eastern cuisines under the form of a bright, orange-yellow powder.
-Because of its beautiful color, it's often also used as a die.
-For this reason, if you ever decide to use this as a supplement for your dog, you need to be extra- careful as it can easily stain your clothes and carpets.
+It's commonly used in South Asian and Middle Eastern cuisines in the form of a bright, orange-yellow powder.
+Because of its beautiful color, it's often also used as a dye.
+For this reason, if you ever decide to use this as a supplement for your dog, you need to be extra careful, as it can easily stain your clothes and carpets.

-Its active ingredient that makes it so popular is curcumin, a polyphenol which gives this spice an earthy, almost hot and peppery flavor and a mustard-like smell.
-While it's often used as a spice in dishes and a die, it's also extensively used for its medicinal properties.
-In India it was used for thousands of years and still remains popular as part of Ayurvedic medicine.
+The active ingredient that makes it so popular is curcumin, a polyphenol that gives this spice an earthy, almost hot and peppery flavor and a mustard-like smell.
+While it's often used as a dye and a spice in dishes, it's also extensively used for its medicinal properties.
+In India, it was used for thousands of years and still remains popular as a part of Ayurvedic medicine.

-With a reputation for being used thousands of years for its medicinal properties, it comes at no surprise that dog owners are considering this herb now for their four-legged companions.
-The benefits seem many, and many owners share turmeric with their dogs; taking it as well!
+With turmeric's reputation for being used for thousands of years for its medicinal properties, it comes as no surprise that dog owners are now considering this herb for their four-legged companions.
+The benefits seem manifold, and many owners who take turmeric share it with their dogs as well!
 Best of all, turmeric can be easily found at the supermarket, health food store or in Indian stores.
 Let's take a look at some of the benefits of this multi-purpose supplement.

 M.D.
-Anderson Cancer Center Researchers claim that “From numerous studies, it is quite apparent that curcumin has tremendous potential for prevention and therapy of various cancers.”
+Anderson Cancer Center researchers claim that “from numerous studies, it is quite apparent that curcumin has tremendous potential for prevention and therapy of various cancers.”
 How does this plant work?
-It appears that it suppresses tumor cell proliferation acting antiangiogenically and causing cell death, explains Narda G. Robinson in an article on the College of Veterinary Medicine & Biomedical Sciences Colorado State University.
-Read more about this here: Why the Buzz About Turmeric?
+It appears that it suppresses tumor cell proliferation acting antiangiogenically and causing cell death, explains Narda G. Robinson, DO, DVM, MS, FAAMA in his article Why the Buzz about Turmeric?

 Curcumin for Dog Osteoarthritis